knpuniversity/gulp/knpu/minify-only-production.md

 # Minify only in Production

 A lot of times, I'll *only* minify my CSS when I'm deploying.
-Then locally, you keep the whitespace for debugging.
+Then locally, keep the whitespace for debugging.
 This matters a lot less now that we have `sourcemaps`, but I still want a way to control the minification.

 Here's the goal: when I run `gulp`, I want it to *not* minify.
 But if I run